Tom Chambers (basketball): Seattle SuperSonics (1983–1988)

 Teaming with center Jack Sikma and guard Gus Williams, Chambers became a key piece to a winning team in his third NBA season.
 He played all 82 games and averaged 18.1 points per game.
 In 1983, though, Williams was traded, and the point guard who starred was Gerald Henderson.
 After posting a team-high 21.5 points per game the season before, Chambers fell to third-most on the team in shot attempts, taking only 28 more shots more than Henderson that season.
 He still led the team at 18.5 points per game, but felt he was being passed around in the offense.

 1986–87, however, was a big season for Chambers.
 Rookie Nate McMillan took over Henderson's spot and Chambers became one of three key scorers for the Sonics.
 He posted 23.3 points per game to reach All-Star status for the first time.
 Chambers made 85% of 630 free throw tries that season.
 He also again played all 82 games.
-He was the star of the 1987 NBA All-Star Game, played in Seattle.
-He scored 34 points on 13 of 25 shooting and was named Game's Most Valuable Player.
-With the SuperSonics, he averaged 20.4 points, 6.6 rebounds, and 2.4 assists.
+In the 1987 NBA All-Star Game, Chambers was a late selection to the game, having been inserted as an injury replacement for Ralph Sampson, who tore his knee the week before the game.
+In the game itself, played in Seattle, Chambers scored 34 points on 13-of-25 shooting (leading the way in shots taken) and was named the Most Valuable Player of the game.
+In five seasons with the SuperSonics, he averaged 20.4 points, 6.6 rebounds, and 2.4 assists.

 Phoenix Suns (1988–1993)

 An avid hunter and horseback rider, Chambers had no interest in playing outside of the western United States.
-He accepted a then-very pricey offer to join the Phoenix Suns in June 1988.
-Seattle declined to match the offer.
-He made three All-Star appearances as a Suns player.
+At the end of the 1987-88 season, Chambers was advised by the players union head Larry Fleisher to not accept the qualifying offer by Seattle because of the possibility of getting "unrestricted free agency".
+Not long after, a new collective bargaining agreement came that would give this classification for those who had played in the league at least seven years and played through two NBA contracts.
+Chambers subsequently signed a lucrative contract with the Phoenix Suns that summer as the first of the unrestricted free agent bargains.
+He subsequently made three All-Star appearances as a Suns player.

 In Phoenix, coach Cotton Fitzsimmons expected Chambers to shoot the ball.
-In 1988–89 Chambers scored 25.7 points per game.
-In 1989–90 his total rose to 27.2 points per game.
+In the 1988–89 season, Chambers scored 25.7 points per game.
+The following season saw him peak with 27.2 points per game.
 Just as his scoring hit new highs, his team also improved.
 Point guard Kevin Johnson was the passer Chambers had long-awaited, and the duo became an outstanding NBA tandem.
 On March 24, 1990, Chambers scored a Suns-franchise-record 60 points during a win over his former team the Sonics, while playing through a hamstring injury.